TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Quickstart/4-DDEV.rst

         :caption: **The output should be similar to this:**

-        Creating a new DDEV project config in the current directory (/.../TYPO3-Contribute) Once completed, your configuration will be written to ~/TYPO3-Contribute/.ddev/config.yaml
+        Creating a new DDEV project config in the current directory (/.../TYPO3-Contribute) Once completed, your configuration will be written to /.../TYPO3-Contribute/.ddev/config.yaml.

-        Configuring a 'typo3' project with docroot '.' at /.../TYPO3-Contribute
+        Configuring a 'typo3' named 't3c-main' project with docroot '.' at /.../TYPO3-Contribute
         TYPO3 does not seem to have been set up yet, missing LocalConfiguration.php (/.../TYPO3-Contribute/typo3conf/LocalConfiguration.php)
         Generating AdditionalConfiguration.php file for database connection.
         Configuration complete.
 You may now run 'ddev start'.